 Perhaps you’ve heard it too – generally it seems to be haughty designers who sniff at the idea of a vertical installation.
 The excuse I hear most often is that “it won’t last” – “the garden will look terrible in a year”.
 But isn’t this true of any garden that isn’t properly cared for?
 Answer: Yes.

 If you want to plant a meadow, you might consider someone who specializes in prairies, and this sort of ecology.
 Similarly, you might inquire with an orchardist to plant and manage a fruitful grove of trees.
 The same is true for vertical gardening.
-Planting on walls where plants are stacked above each other against the forces of gravity requires much more than just good construction and a design eye.
+Planting on walls, where plants are stacked above each other and against the forces of gravity, will reauire much more than just good construction and a design eye.
 It requires detailed knowledge of plant communities and how they behave and how they will grow together.
-This unique system will support their health.
+And it requires a unique system will support their health.

 The Athenauem Hotel in Mayfair, London designed by Patrick Blanc.

 As a huge fan of his work and the impact that a well built large scale installation can have on an environment, I’ve read a lot about Patrick.
 I’ve compiled some of his advice for designing and building vertical gardens.

 - Just like in a horizontal garden, plants wax and wane.
 You must know how a plant will perform on its own in the environment.
 But additionally,you need to ensure that you have enough variety to ensure the collection can support itself and is successful year round.

 - Many vertical garden plants need regular pruning – just like horizontal gardens.
 Having a plan for this and for other regular maintenance is essential.